oceanprotocol/aquarius/README.md

 # Process a queue with failed assets, e.g. retry where temporary network flukes or similar conditions caused a failure
 PROCESS_RETRY_QUEUE

+# Customize sleep time for events monitor between checking for new events.
+Defaults to 30 seconds
+EVENTS_MONITOR_SLEEP_TIME
 ```
 ## Running Aquarius for multiple chains